5 Steps to Having a Clean Car and a Clean Mind

 It’s fine if you’d like to make your car exterior looks shiny, but you will need to do it in a safe and right way.
 Apply the specific kind of solution that will clean your car, depending on the area you wish to clean.

 Use a clean cloth and a rubber glove to do the cleaning and don’t directly drop the chemical solution onto the car seats.
-You need to do this painstakingly to achieve great result.
+You need to do this painstakingly to achieve great results.
 Remember, not just the car seats but you need to rub every surface and corners of the car.

 STEP 5 – CLEAN THE WINDOWS

 Your view is critical when driving, hence the windows must be extra clean.
 Find a specific soap at your nearest hardware shop or mini market.
 Some might require you to mix it with a bucket of water, but you definitely need to use rubber gloves and synthetic cloth to wipe the windows clean.
-Last step, and not many people know this, rip off a piece of newspaper for a final cleaning step and rub it against the window surface while it’s drying.
+Last step and not many people know this, rip off a piece of newspaper for a final cleaning step and rub it against the window surface while it’s drying.